| | "But the whole thing….I never had

 wrong with Roach and me was the approach to marriage."
 And with

-that one must withdraw before the water is over your head.
+that one must withdraw before the water is over your head."The only way I survive is to keep

 running my mouth.
 That's how I keep from being wiped out, to keep